voussoir/epubfile/README.md

     ...
     book.write_file(image_id, data)

-# Note that this does not reverse the table of contents.
+# Note that this only reverses the spine in the opf file, it does not reverse
+# the table of contents, since the toc is stored as nav.xhtml and toc.ncx.
 book.set_spine_order(reversed(book.get_spine_order()))

 cover_id = book.get_cover_image()